 To celebrate achieving out Gold Award, we all wore yellow clothes to school and planted a 'Golden Smiles' rose to commemorate the event.

 We work alongside Southampton City Council, My Journey and Sustrans to promote active travel and help to make our children’s journey to and from school as safe as possible.
-The mobile camera car is in operation around the school site and a Penalty Charge Notice of £70 is issued to any cars found to be parking illegally.
+The mobile camera car is in operation around the school site and a Penalty Charge Notice is issued to any cars found to be parking illegally.

 Child-Friendly Streets Project